pyros-dev/Pitch/PITCHME.md

 @ul[spaced]
 - ROS-related development could be more interactive and accessible.
-- PyROS can probably be pure python code (no ROS packages)
+- PyROS can probably be pure python code (no ROS packages needed)
 - PyROS could be simpler.
 - PyROS could bridge more systems (MQTT, [WAMP @fa[external-link]](https://wamp-proto.org/), etc.)
 - Free Software depends on you.